 Oregon's system of 23 public ports plays an important role in the state's economy.
 Ports are the gateways through which Oregon products, as well as those of much of the western United States, begin or continue their journey through worldwide markets.
-The state's agricultural, timber and manufacturing industries rely on ports, in coordination with all modes of transportation, to move their goods.
-In addition, goods from throughout the world arrive at Oregon ports and are distributed throughout Oregon and the U.S.
+The state's agricultural, timber, and manufacturing industries rely on ports, in coordination with all modes of transportation, to move their goods.
+Goods from throughout the world also arrive at Oregon ports to be distributed throughout Oregon and the United States.

-Oregon's nine ports on the Columbia River make up onequarter of the 36-port

-Columbia-Snake system, along with one in Idaho and 26 in Washington.
-The three ports on the lower Columbia, Astoria, St. Helens and Portland, are deep-water ports.
-Over 8.4 million tons of goods moved through the Port of Portland's marine terminals in 2014.
-Oregon also has 14 coastal ports, including the deep-water ports of Astoria, Newport and the Oregon International Port of Coos Bay.
+Oregon's nine ports on the Columbia River make up one-quarter of the 36-port Columbia-Snake system, along with one in Idaho and 26 in Washington.
+The three ports on the lower Columbia, Astoria, St. Helens, and Portland, are deep-water ports.
+Over 13 million tons of goods moved through the Port of Portland's marine terminals in 2011.
+Oregon also has 14 coastal ports, including the deep-water ports of Newport and the Oregon International Port of Coos Bay.